pagekit/docs/architecture-events.md

 config `/app/config/app.php`, merging it with the user config `config.php` and passing the resulting configuration array to a fresh Application instance.

-Then, all service providers defined in the configuration are being registered at the application.
-A connection to the database is established and an array of extension to load later is generated (the actual loading happens in the second phase).
+Then, all service providers defined in the configuration are registered at the application, a connection to the database is established, and an array of extensions to load later is generated (the actual loading happens in the second phase).

-If the `config` file is missing or the database connection reveals that Pagekit has not been installed yet, this is the place where the extensions to be loaded is limited to the *Installer* extension which will result in the installer to be displayed to the user at the end of phase two.
+If the `config` file is missing or the database connection reveals that Pagekit has not been installed yet, this is the place where the extensions to be loaded is limited to the *Installer* extension which will result in the installer being displayed to the user at the end of phase two.

 ### 2. The request handling phase